-Successful soft tissue sarcoma treatment depends on a complete and accurate diagnosis.
-Each of our patients receives a thorough evaluation so we can create an individualized plan.
-We diagnose bone sarcomas with:
+Successful treatment depends on a complete and accurate diagnosis.
+Each of our patients receive a thorough evaluation so we can create an individualized plan.
+To diagnose sarcoma, we may conduct the following:

-- Medical history: We will discuss your symptoms and medical history, including whether you suffer from any of the soft tissue sarcoma risk factors.
+- Medical history: We will discuss your symptoms and medical history, including whether you have any risk factors.

 - Physical examination: We will examine you thoroughly, including any lumps you have.

 - Imaging scans: A variety of imaging scans can help identify the presence, type, and size cancer, including:

 MRI: This imaging test uses high-powered magnets to create a picture of the affected area.

 CT (CAT) scan: This imaging test uses X-ray technology and computers to create a detailed picture of your affected tissues.